mathigon/textbooks/content/sequences/content.md

 However, there are many other sequences that _are_ based on certain geometric shapes – some of which you already saw in the [introduction](/course/sequences/introduction).
-These sequences are often called [__figurate numbers__](gloss:figurate-numbers), and in this section we will ave a closer look at some of them.
+These sequences are often called [__figurate numbers__](gloss:figurate-numbers), and in this section we will have a closer look at some of them.

 ---
 > id: triangle-numbers